Fresh Fruit Shrub Recipe

 My fresh fruit shrub recipe is a “cold” recipe meaning there is no cooking needed to make this shrub.
 You are basically macerating fruit with sugar, and then fortifying it with vinegar.
 The only downside to a cold recipe is that you have to wait a day or two before enjoying your creation.
 Some recipes are the “hot” or “cooked” version where you boil the fruit with sugar and water, basically making a syrup to add to the vinegar.
 This is handy if you want to enjoy your shrub immediately but I have heard that you don’t get quite as much fresh fruit flavor this way.
 I haven’t tried the hot version yet, mostly because the cold recipe works so well for me I haven’t needed to change it.

 You can choose from different types of vinegar and that will, of course, change the taste of your finished product.
-I use an Asian white vinegar, but I have also seen recipes that call for apple cider vinegar, red wine vinegar, rice vinegar, champagne vinegar, or coconut vinegar.
+I use an Asian white vinegar called Datu Puti.
+This vinegar is made from sugarcane and has a rich, slightly sweet flavor.
+You can also use apple cider vinegar, red wine vinegar, rice vinegar, champagne vinegar, or coconut vinegar.
 I would also suggest trying this recipe for the first time with just berries.
 I’ve made strawberry, raspberry, blueberry, blackberry, peach, and plum shrub so far.
 They have all been delicious.